Isracoder/expressFinalProject/README.md

 ## Online Library and Book Review Website 📖🫀

-##### Project Overview
+### Project Overview 📔

 My goal is to create a website that functions as a mix between other popular book collection websites (ex : Goodreads) and a local library website.
-My project should show books when you search for them and whether or not they are available in any nearby libraries (public or otherwise) 📖📜
+Users on this website can 📘:
+  - Befriend other users and connect with them
+  - Leave book reviews
+  - Search for books and check their availability in libraries near you
+  - Add books to lists (want-list , giveaway-list , etc...)
+  - Be notified when books you want are available nearby
+  - Understand your reading habits via graphs
+  - Get friend recommendations of books
+  - Upload image of a book and get the title
+  - Set up book swaps with other users

 <p align="center">
   <img src="https://i.pinimg.com/564x/27/ed/a9/27eda9aa1138ac8f631b4e06614a430e.jpg" alt="bookstoreImage"/>